hofmanniac/thoughts/README.md

 You can use commands in the "then" portion of your rules.
 The engine will run the commands if the "when" portion matches.

 In this version, the following commands are available.
+See [here](./documentation/examples.md) for some examples.

 ## assert
 Will assert a value to the engine.